BhuvaneshWadhwani/Handgrip-Strength-Validation/README.md

    a.
 Produces PDF files with line graphs, grouped by participant.
    b.
 Compiles extracted data into a summary format (e.g., CSV or Excel).

+## Feedback
+Your feedback is always welcome!
+Feel free to share any suggestions or improvements you might have.